-As previously noted, you cannot delete Safari from your device because it is deeply integrated into iOS, but you can easily remove it from your home screen.
-However, it should be pointed out that removing the icon doesn’t mean you delete the actual contents, e.g., your browsing data, logins, etc. So before deleting Safari, you may also want to do some clean-up.
+You can’t remove Safari from your iPhone or iPad because it is deeply integrated into iOS, but you can easily remove it from your home screen.
+However, removing the icon doesn’t mean you delete the app or its data, like browsing data, logins, etc. Before deleting Safari, you may also want to do some clean-up.

-Now that all your searches, logins and other browsing data are gone for good, let’s move further to turn Safari off.
-To do this:
+Now that all your searches, logins and other browsing data are gone, let’s turn Safari off:

-Once you are finished with this procedure, you will no longer see the Safari icon on your home screen and won’t be able to use it.
-But if you ever change your mind, you can bring it back anytime by going to Settings->General->Restrictions.
+Once you’re done, you will no longer see the Safari icon on your home screen and won’t be able to use it.
+But if you ever change your mind, you can bring it back anytime by the same procedure.

-It is more complicated to remove Safari from Mac than from your iPhone.
-So why can’t you simply drag the Safari icon to Trash and forget about it?
-It is all because of the System Integrity Protection (SIP), a security feature Apple has implemented to ensure the viability of its operating system.
-Safari is one of those embedded applications that can’t be modified or removed – this is how Apple prevents inexperienced users from accidentally breaking the OS.
+Removing Safari from Mac is more complicated than on your iPhone.
+That’s because of System Integrity Protection (SIP), a security feature Apple uses to prevent inexperienced users from accidentally breaking the OS.
+Safari is one of those embedded applications that can’t be modified or removed – without a few tweaks.

-Remember that removing embedded applications puts you at risk of damaging the operating system, and your Mac may end up functioning not the way it used to.
-So ask yourself whether those few megabytes of saved space are worth it.
-Maybe simply removing Safari from the Dock and replacing it with another browser is enough?
+Removing embedded applications puts you at risk of damaging the operating system, and your Mac may end up malfunctioning.
+If you aren’t an advanced user, removing Safari from the Dock, clearing your data, and replacing it with another browser might be enough.

 To learn more about cybersecurity, subscribe to our monthly blog newsletter below!